Security Testing for an Alexa Skill

 - Self-signed certificates cannot be used for published skills.

 The service must verify that incoming requests were sent by the Alexa service.
-You can do this by validating the request signature as discussed in the "Verifying that the Request was Sent by Alexa" section of Hosting a Custom Skill as a Web Service.
+You can do this by validating the request signature as discussed in Verify that the request was sent by Alexa.

 Note: the Java library provided with the Alexa Skills Kit provides a

 SpeechletServletclass that you can use for testing.
 If you used this while testing, be sure to set it back to